Everest Base Camp Trek FAQs

-How much should I tip to the guide and Porter?
+How much should I tip the guide and Porter?

-What happens if Lukla flight has been delayed or cancelled?
+What happens if Lukla's flight has been delayed or cancelled?

 Delaying or cancelling the flight to and from Lukla is normal all over the year.
-You may take any additional treks that fit for your time limit.
+You may take any additional treks that fit your time limit.
 If you have some extra days, you may try the following day.
-There is another option taking a helicopter flight paying the additional cost.
-Find detail information about Lula flight and alternative options.
+There is another option taking a helicopter flight and paying the additional cost.
+Find detailed information about Lula flight and alternative options.

 May I change money during the trek or Are there ATMs?